-adaiti ional details on set up and use. ▲ WARNING □ Awnings must be closed (and secured) while the RV is in transit. □ Keep clear of arm assemblies while opening, adjusting or closing the awning.
-Failure to obey this caution could result in injury and/or property damage. □ Always operate the awning according to the instructions.
-L ☐ Keep the awning fabric and arms clean. ▲ CAUTION The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
-Retract the awning: ☐ If wind or extended periods of rain are expected. ☐ If you leave the RV unattended for a length of time, to avoid unexpected climate conditions. ng Care your awnings clean and in good condition to prevent costly repairs.
-Keep the awning fabric clean.
-For detailed cleaning information, refer to the nufacturer's owner information.
-Do not use insecticides or other sprays near the awning fabric.
-These can castains, and could adversely affect the fabric's ability to repel water.
-Do not expose the awning to adverse environmental conditions, corrosive age or other harmful conditions.
-Never close the awning (for storage) when wet.
-The combination of moisture dirt could result in mildew, discoloration, and stains.
-If it is necessary to roll awning (temporarily) while it is wet, make sure you roll it out and let it dry soon as conditions allow) before rolling it up again.
-Do not allow dirt, leaves, or other debris to accumulate on the awning, wh could cause abrasion and stains.
-Mildew could grow on dirt and organic debrausing permanent discoloration, stains, and odors to the awning fabric.
-Do not use strong chemicals or abrasives to clean parts, as their protective faces will be damaged.
-Do not use abrasive or corrosive cleaners, mildew remers, or hard bristle brushes.
-To cle an the fabric: Open the awning.
-Vinyl Fabric-use a soft brush, warm water with soap.
-Acrylic Fabric-use a stiff brush, warm water with soap.
-Always use a natural soap, not a detergent.
-Air-dry only.
-Make sure the fabric is dry before closing the awning.
+Keep your awnings clean and in good condition to prevent costly repairs.

+- □ Keep the awning fabric clean.
+For detailed cleaning information, refer to the manufacturer's owner information. - □ Do not use insecticides or other sprays near the awning fabric.
+These can cause stains, and could adversely affect the fabric's ability to repel water. - Do not expose the awning to adverse environmental conditions, corrosive agents, or other harmful conditions. - Never close the awning (for storage) when wet.
+The combination of moisture and dirt could result in mildew, discoloration, and stains.
+If it is necessary to roll up awning (temporarily) while it is wet, make sure you roll it out and let it dry (as soon as conditions allow) before rolling it up again. - □ Do not allow dirt, leaves, or other debris to accumulate on the awning, which could cause abrasion and stains.
+Mildew could grow on dirt and organic debris, causing permanent discoloration, stains, and odors to the awning fabric. - Do not use strong chemicals or abrasives to clean parts, as their protective surfaces will be damaged.
+Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushes.

+To clean the fabric:

+- Open the awning. - Vinyl Fabric-use a soft brush, warm water with soap. - Acrylic Fabric-use a stiff brush, warm water with soap. - Always use a natural soap, not a detergent. - \Box The water should be cold to lukewarm, never more the 100° F. - Air-dry only. - \Box Never apply heat to the fabric. - □ Make sure the fabric is dry before closing the awning.